 I think the best way to save your budget is to learn how to use your money effectively.
 You could produce a beautiful series of animated educational videos.
 However, if the series is nothing but a fun distraction in your course, it is a waste of money.
 Then before we jump in the low-cost animation process, you would better identify if the animations serve anything in the learning objectives.
 Would they engage learners, increase their learning outcomes, or are they just nice decoration?

 Before jumping in the low-cost animation process, identify the animation’s purpose in your course is a must.
 Would they engage learners, increase learning outcomes, or are they just nice decoration?

 Decide the learning content to produce animations

-A whole animation-based course would be expensive since one minute of animated videos cost at least $3000 if you work with a professional studio in the US, UK, or AU.
-One quick solution is just combining different types of learning materials with educational animations.
+A whole animation-based course would be expensive.
+One minute of animated videos cost at least $3000 if you work with a professional studio in the US, UK, or AU.
+Therefore, instead of animate everything, it’s better to choose some important part of your learning content to animate.
+Also, you should combine different types of learning materials with educational animations.

 This video example is part of a biology course by CrashCourse.
-Since it has 2 million views, you may have watched or heard of it somewhere.
-The producers have done such an excellent job in editing and combining live-action and animation in the same footage.
+The producers have done such an excellent job in combining live-action and animation in the same footage.
 There is still the presence of a funky teacher.
 However, whenever there is a difficult concept, he resorted to animation for education.

 The same idea could be applied to courses with presentation slides.
 You could take it lightly as the animated explanation in slide-based classes.